-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the a.
+Services Furnished in Residential Settings.
+Select one:

-1-5: Exclusion of Medicaid Payment for Room and Board
+I-5: Exclusion of Medicaid Payment for Room and Board

 No services under this waiver are furnished in residential settings other than the private residence of the individual.